eded1263/react-application-test/README.md

 ![Surprised Pikachu](https://media.tenor.com/images/e9e060b3eed685391ed181b19274f6d9/tenor.gif)

-===

-To accomplish this, you will need to use the [PokéApi](https://pokeapi.co/), to get the necessary data about the pokemons.
+To accomplish this, you will need to use [PokéApi](https://pokeapi.co/), to get the necessary data about the pokemons.

 ### Details